omermustekiin/University_and_Courses/README.md

 * #### DATA STRUCTURES AND ALGORITMS

-     This section includes the topics and cpp documents (Bubble Sort, Queue, Linked Lists vs...) that we covered in the 15-week Data Structures and Algorithms lesson by the University.
+     This section includes the topics and cpp projects/documents (Bubble Sort, Queue, Linked Lists vs...) that we covered in the 15-week Data Structures and Algorithms lesson by the University.

 * #### COMPUTER NETWORKS